CGC Registry

 ...I've become more and more convinced that [Stan Lee] knowingly stole The X-Men from The Doom Patrol.
 Over the years I learned that an awful lot of writers and artists were working surreptitiously between Marvel and DC.
 Therefore from when I first brought the idea into [DC editor] Murray Boltinoff's office, it would've been easy for someone to walk over and hear that [I was] working on a story about a bunch of reluctant superheroes who are led by a man in a wheelchair.
 So over the years, I began to feel that Stan had more lead time than I realized.
 He may well have had four, five, or even six months.

-Our collection: This Doom Patrol set is a recent addition to our collection.
+Our collection: Our Doom Patrol set is a recent addition to our collection.
 We started the collection when my friend, Rob Rong, decided to send his books to auction.
 We were fortunate enough to get a number of them, which served to jumpstart this collection.
 We had a hard time finding any of the missing books until April 2023, where we were able to fill seven open slots.
-Currently, 31 of our 43 books are highest graded examples, with 13 of those books holding that distinction alone.
+Currently, we own all 45 books in this set, with 35 of our books highest graded examples, 13 of which are single highest graded.
 Most of our books came from two 2021 auctions on Heritage.
 Highlights of the set are 26 books from pedigree collections, including 12 books from the Pacific Coast Collection.
-We still lack the My Greatest Adventure debut, Issue #80, along with the last issue featuring the death of the Doom Patrol, so this one has a ways to go.
-Moreover, the goal here is to get all the books with a minimum grade of 9.4, which means we also need to upgrade Issues #81, #82 and 83, which may prove very challenging.
-If you could help us in locating high-grade copies of any of those five books, please drop us a line.
+The goal here is to raise the minimum grade of this set to 9.4, which means we need to upgrade Issues #80, #83 and #121, which may prove very challenging.
+If you could help us in locating high-grade copies of any of those three books, please drop us a line.

 Current Stats: